-Consumer niche width The evolution of PF is instead favored by the niche width of consumers (parameter 232 σ , correlation coefficient 0.28).
-In nature, a positive correlation between total niche width and inter-individual 233 niche variation was found for herbivores (Bison et al., 2015) and predators (Bolnick et al., 2007).
-Inter-individual 234 niche variation reflects the existence of contrasting foraging strategies, which may be the result of plastic foraging.
-235 Baboons also combine niche breadth with selectivity in resource use (Whiten et al., 1991).
-Since the evolution 236 of consumer niche width may itself depend on environmental heterogeneity (Kassen, 2002) (i.e. on resource 237 diversity in the model), the coevolution of PF, niche width and niche position is a possible avenue for future 238 research.
-Niche width foster PF because consumers deplete the whole range of resources when their niche width 239 is large, therefore competition between consumers is more intense, which leads to the evolution of PF.
-Empirical 240 studies have indeed found that generalist consumers competing for resources forage plastically.
-For instance 241 generalist bumblebee species visited the larkspur Delphinium barbeyi when the most abundant bumblebee species 242 was experimentally removed, but preferred other plant species otherwise, likely to avoid competition for nectar 243 (Brosi and Briggs, 2013).
-A similar behavior has been reported for syrphid flies, which preferentially foraged 244 on open rather than tubular flowers when competing with bumblebees (Fontaine et al., 2006).
-In the case 245 of predators, intraspecific competition between sticklebacks (Gasterosteus aculeatus) enhanced the diversity of 246 foraging behaviors and increased the correlation between diet and morphology (Svanbäck and Bolnick, 2007), as 247 found here (Figure SI.9).
-248
+Consumer niche width The evolution of PF is instead favored by the niche width of consumers (parameter σ , correlation coefficient 0.28).
+The evolution of plastic foraging may lead to contrasting foraging strategies among individuals, which increases inter-individual niche variation.
+This would then fit with the "Niche Variation Hypothesis" (NVH) according to which "populations with wider niches are more variable than populations with narrower niches" (Soule and Stewart, 1970).
+The NVH was initially formulated by Leigh van Valen 1965 for morphological traits, although it appears better suited to behavioral traits like resource use (Bolnick et al., 2007).
+Empirical support for the NVH was found for herbivores (Bison et al., 2015) and predators (Bolnick et al., 2007), with a positive correlation between total niche width and inter-individual niche variation.
+Inter-individual niche variation reflects the existence of contrasting foraging strategies, which may be the result of plastic foraging.
+Baboons also combine niche breadth with selectivity in resource use (Whiten et al., 1991).
+Since the evolution of consumer niche width may itself depend on environmental heterogeneity (Kassen, 2002) (i.e. on resource diversity in the model), the coevolution of PF, niche width and niche position is a possible avenue for future research.
+Niche width foster PF because consumers deplete the whole range of resources when their niche width is large, therefore competition between consumers is more intense, which leads to the evolution of PF.
+Empirical studies have indeed found that generalist consumers competing for resources forage plastically.
+For instance generalist bumblebee species visited the larkspur Delphinium barbeyi when the most abundant bumblebee species was experimentally removed, but preferred other plant species otherwise, likely to avoid competition for nectar (Brosi and Briggs, 2013).
+A similar behavior has been reported for syrphid flies, which preferentially foraged on open rather than tubular flowers when competing with bumblebees (Fontaine et al., 2006).
+In the case of predators, intraspecific competition between sticklebacks (Gasterosteus aculeatus) enhanced the diversity of foraging behaviors and increased the correlation between diet and morphology (Svanbäck and Bolnick, 2007), as found here (Figure SI.9).